0glabs/0g-doc/docs/build-with-0g/compute-network/provider.md

 ---
 id: provider
-title: Provider
+title: Becoming a Service Provider
 sidebar_position: 2
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-To integrate a service into the 0G Compute Network, you need to transform your service into a **verifiable service** and connect it through the **provider broker container**.
+To integrate your AI services into the 0G Compute Network and become a Service Provider, you must first transform your service into a verifiable service and connect it through the provider broker container.

+This is easy to do, and we will provide a walkthrough below.

 ## Verifiable Services